Cost-of-living crisis survival guide: how to wipe £1,000s off your bills

 If you find two similarly-priced deals but one is streets ahead on service, that’s probably the one to go for.

-What to do next: find a cheap broadband package (you could try Broadband Genie or Compare the Market, but there are others available)* and make a note in your calendar to switch regularly.
+What to do next: find a cheap broadband package (you could try our broadband partner Uswitch, but there are others available)* and make a note in your calendar to switch regularly.

 *We may receive a small commission if you use either of the broadband providers mentioned, but please know this hasn't influenced our editorial standards at all.